Gridlock: Developer warns of GFC-like event if Tauranga can't fix its traffic issues

-Traffic congestion has been identified as our No. 1 priority by the city's mayor – but it's not just about frustrated motorists being late for work or getting home.
+Traffic congestion has been identified as our No. 1 priority by Tauranga's mayor – but it's not just about frustrated motorists being late for work or getting home.

 Its also impacting on the economy, and a leading housing developer has issued a dire warning for the city: If we don't fix the traffic problem we face a crisis as extreme as the GFC.
 Kiri Gillespie finds out why.